-1. Facilitator asks students why they go to school.
+1. Ask students why they go to school.

 a.
 Students may say something along the lines of “to learn.”

 b.
-If students are unresponsive, Facilitator can ask students why school is important.
+If students are unresponsive, ask students why school is important.

-3. Facilitator explains that this is what we call, “doing something for the long run.”
+3. Explain that this is what we call, “doing something for the long run.”
 We do something now to help or affect us in the future.

-4. Facilitator explains it’s the same thing with sun protection.
+4. Explain it’s the same thing with sun protection.
 We put on sunscreen and have healthy sun habits to protect our skin from the sun and prevent sunburns.
-We also use sunscreen and have healthy sun habits so that we don’t get skin cancer, or melanoma, later in life.
+We also use sunscreen and have healthy sun habits so that we don’t get skin cancer later in life.

-5. Facilitator says there are six important ways to protect yourself from the sun and asks if they can they guess any of them.
-Facilitator can provide hints.
+5. Explain that there are five important ways to protect yourself from the sun and asks if they know any of them.
+Provide hints.
 Some helpful hints are written below under the answers.

 i.
 Hint: this is something we just talked about.
 We put it all over our bodies.